thijsfranck/discord-app-example/README.md

 > [!IMPORTANT]
 > The bot requires a Discord bot token to run.
 You can create a new bot and obtain a token from the [Discord Developer Portal](https://discord.com/developers/applications).
 >
 > Your token should have the `bot` scope.
-Do not share your token with anyone.
+Do not share your token with anyone!

 ## Development